tatitati/oauth_play/README.md

 ### Fix:
 - [x] ~updateCallbackUrl() is used in Third.
 It should belong to thirdadpp.~
+- [ ] Problem with database pool connection

 ### with scala
 - [ ] Investigate default values in case classes.
 Behaviour is not as I was expecting